Digital Transformation: What It Is and How It Helps Your Business

 Downtime and Disruption | The Best MSP Provider in New York Shares Insight

-In addition to the cost of the ransom payment, ransomware also typically costs companies thousands of dollars at minimum from disruption and downtime.
+In addition to the cost of the ransom payment, ransomware also typically costs companies thousands of dollars at a minimum from disruption and downtime.
 When a company’s website or database goes down, it impacts its customers, their operations, and more.

 In short, it tanks productivity and may have downstream effects for weeks, months, or even years to come.
 The cost of downtime is sometimes estimated to be much higher than the cost of even the most exorbitant ransom demands.